 To review the type of abstracts submitted, please view the 2018 Ocean Optics website.

-After May 1, the Planning Committee will conduct a “blind” review of all abstracts submitted for presentation; the reviewers will not see the author(s) names or institutional affiliations.
+After June 1, the Planning Committee will conduct a “blind” review of abstracts submitted for consideration as an oral or poster presentation.
+The reviewers will not see the author(s) names or institutional affiliations.
 There are a limited number of oral slots available, and to maintain a degree of balance and interest in the program, it will not be possible to accommodate some requests for oral presentation.
 Therefore, abstracts not assigned for an oral presentation will be presented as posters.
 It is important to keep in mind that the Ocean Optics Conference views all presentations with equal value.
 Poster sessions are very well attended and provide a venue to discuss research in detail.
 Posters will remain on display throughout the conference.
 Notification of assignment as an oral or poster presentation will be sent by the end of June.

-Abstracts will be evaluated based on the following criteria:
+Abstracts submitted for consideration as an oral presentation will be evaluated based on the following criteria:

 - State of Completion (maximum 5 points): The abstract shows substantial results indicating that the work has been or is nearly completed.